kataras/iris/README.md

 - [ ] Create administration web interface as plugin.
 - [x] Create an easy websocket api.
 - [x] [Create a mechanism that scan for Typescript files, compile them on server startup and serve them.](https://github.com/kataras/iris/tree/development/plugin/typescript)
+- [ ] Simplify the plugin mechanism.
+- [ ] Implement an Iris updater and add the specific entry(bool) on StationOptions.

 ## Articles